dokieli logodokieli

 Reply

 An article can be replied with a note and have its own language and license.
-The user can use the resource browser to choose the location of the reply in a personal storage or an annotation service.
+The user can specify where they want to save their reply by browsing to a location in a personal storage or an annotation service.

 Notifications